-Damages to campus housing or University property will be charged to the student responsible for the damage whenever possible.
+Damages to campus housing or university property will be charged to the student responsible for the damage whenever possible.
 In cases of intentional destruction additional disciplinary fines may result.
 Students are expected to report damage and pay for it when it occurs.
-If damages are discovered and the responsible party cannot be identified, the cost will be assessed to the entire apartment/living area.
+If damage is discovered, and the responsible party cannot be identified, the cost will be assessed to the entire apartment/living area.